Independent African news, markets, culture and politics.

 Akwa Ibom council, CSO move to boost transparent, accessible governance

-The Ikono local government area of Akwa Ibom State has entered into a collaborative agreement with a Civil Society Organisation, Policy Alert, to enhance transparency, inclusion, and accessibility in its administration.
-This partnership aims to promote citizen engagement and improve public service delivery at the grassroots level.
+The Ikono Local Government Area of Akwa Ibom State has entered into a collaborative agreement with the civil‑society organization Policy Alert to enhance transparency, inclusion, and accessibility in its administration.
+The partnership aims to promote citizen engagement and improve public‑service delivery at the grassroots level.

 According to Otobong Essien, the executive chairman of Ikono LGA, her administration is committed to championing inclusion, accountability, and accessibility.
-She expressed her readiness to partner with organisations that can bring growth and value to the community.
-Essien pledged to hold quarterly public briefings to provide updates on budget performance, key projects, and service delivery outcomes, which will serve as a platform for open dialogue between citizens, civil society, and community stakeholders.
+She expressed readiness to partner with organizations that can bring growth and value to the community and pledged to hold quarterly public briefings.
+These briefings will provide updates on budget performance, key projects, and service‑delivery outcomes, creating a platform for open dialogue among citizens, civil society, and community stakeholders.

 Scroll to Top